Open-source, free, and self-hostable

 Internal Tool Builders

 Deploying AI assistants for your team?
-MUXI gives you observability and enterprise-grade features like SOPs out of the box.
+MUXI gives you group-based RBAC, observability, SOPs, and self-tuning out of the box.

 Developers Tired of Frameworks